A little about us….

 Architect & Senior Designer

-Ana joined The Architect Builders Collaborative in 2020, bringing her commitment to sustainable design and project management knowledge.
+Ana joined Collaborative Architecture in 2020, bringing her commitment to sustainable design and project management knowledge.
 With over 10 years of experience, Ana brings a focus on creating healthy and functional buildings, made for any budget.
 Ana’s problem solving and creative thinking leads to better projects and highly satisfied Clients.

 Ana is a licensed architect in Spain and Ontario, and a Certified Passive House Designer (CPHD) with the Passivhaus Institut.
 Ana has been involved in a wide range of projects including multi-unit and single residential buildings, commercial, institutional, and interior commercial fit-out projects.